 Step 2: Windup

-The wind-up generates momentum by bringing the knee of your glove side up to waist level.
-WARNING: Don’t bring it up too much because you might lose balance.
-Keep the ball in the glove.
+The wind-up generates momentum by bringing your glove-side knee up to waist level.
+WARNING: Don’t raise your knee too much because you might lose balance.
+Keep the ball in the glove throughout.

 Step 3: Stride

 Start moving your front leg down the slope of the mound while bending your back knee.
 Make sure that your stride is long and your upper body is upright as you dive.
 Move your pitching hand away from your waist at the same time.
 Keep your body facing sideways and your glove hand tucked into your chest during this phase.

 Step 4: Early Cocking / Foot Plant

 Rotate your pitching arm upwards.
 During this process, you will be completing the stride and planting your foot.
 Make sure your arm is cocked upright (forming an L shape), while your body still faces sideways.

 Getting your arm up at foot plant is the most important aspect of correct mechanics.
 The earlier you bring it up, the less stress your arm will go through during the Arm Acceleration phase.
 I will talk about how timing issues lead to elbow damage in the end of this Instructable.